alamb0/FizzBuzz/README.md

 # FizzBuzz in Multiple Languages

-From 1 to 100, if multiple of 3 print Fizz, if multiple of 5 print Buzz, if multiple of 15 print FizzBuzz, otherwise print number.
+From 1 to 100, if multiple of 3 print Fizz, if multiple of 5 print Buzz, if multiple of both 3 and 5 print FizzBuzz, otherwise print number.

 Constraints:
 - 1 to 100 in whole numbers